 Unlike the other hosting services on this list, Cloudways acts as a middleman and manages your blog that is hosted on a cloud server.

 They take the complexity out of managing cloud hosting and charge a small premium to manage it for you.

-The advantages of using cloud hosting are speed and scalabilty.
+The advantages of using cloud hosting are speed and scalability.

-Not only will your blog load extremly fast, Cloudways allows you to scale your server resources as your traffic grows.
+Not only will your blog load extremely fast, but Cloudways also allows you to scale your server resources as your traffic grows.
 Essentially you aren’t paying extra for resources until you actually need them.